k-dauda/simplestore/README.md

 simplestore
 ===========

-A simple lightweight manager and interface to HTML5 web storage with no dependencies, just plug and play.
+A simple lightweight manager and interface to HTML5 web storage with no dependencies, just include simplestore.js in your project and proceed.

+Browser support for all modern browsers and IE8+.

 Usage
 =====